Newlode/jirafeau/README.md

 The GNU Affero General Public License can be found at https://www.gnu.org/licenses/agpl.html.

+Please note: If you decide do make adaptions to the source code and run a service with these changes incorporated, you are required to provide a link to the source code of your version in order to obey the AGPLv3 license.
+To do so please add a link to the source (eg. a public Git repository or a download link) to the Terms of Service page.
+Take a look at the FAQ to find out about how to change the ToS.

+PS: If you have fixed errors or added features, then please contribute to the project and send a merge request with these changes.

 ## Contribution

 If you want to contribute to project, then take a look at the git repository: